-“If she (Spies) chooses to, the picture will run as her senior ad, not her senior portrait,” another student editor, Trevor Trujillo, told the Herald.
+"If she (Spies) chooses to, the picture will run as her senior ad, not her senior portrait," Trujillo said.

 Despite the clarification from her peers into how and why the decision was made, a meeting Spies initiated between herself, her mother, and the school's principal, Diane Lashinsky, was held today as planned.

 "The editors all turned their backs on me and changed their minds," she told the Herald.
 "I really do feel like they were intimidated by the principal."

 Neither Spies nor the school responded to ABCNews.com's requests for comments today on the meeting's outcome.

 The Durango School District, which oversees the high school, issued the following statement to ABCNews.com

 "The editors of Durango High School's yearbook informed a senior student in December that her photo in question would not be included as a senior portrait in the yearbook and asked her to submit a replacement.
 Durango School District 9-R's administration supports this decision."

 Prior to today's meeting, the Spies family told local media they planned to meet with a civil lawyer in Denver to review their daughter's case.